thobonensta/thobonensta.github.io/_pages/publications.md

 <li> <font color="#003300"><i>A Fast Wavelet-Based Hybrid Method to Model the RCS of Metallic Targets in Maritime Environment.</i></font>
 <br> with Corentin Carré and <a href="https://www.ensta-bretagne.fr/khenchaf/fr/cv.php" target="_blank">Ali Khenchaf</a>.
-<br> Accepted to the European Conference on Antennas and Propagation (EuCAP), 2025.
+<br> accepted to the European Conference on Antennas and Propagation (EuCAP), 2025.
 </li>